AUP-CS1005/Syllabus/README.md

     * [Slides](https://github.com/AUP-CS1005/slides1/blob/master/slides.pdf)

 ### Attendance Policy
 Attendance is mandatory in all classes and attendance affects the grade.
-In case of three unexcused absents, a grade of F is automatically given.
+In case of three unexcused absents, a grade of "F" is automatically given.

 IN ALL CASES OF MISSED COURSE MEETINGS, THE RESPONSIBILITY FOR